Russian Latin alphabet: Some projects of the 19th century

-In 1845, a Russian Latin was offered by V. Belinsky that excluded digraphs : Aa, Bb, Cc (це), Dd, Ee, Ff, Gg (густое «га»), Hh (тонкое «га»), Ii, Jj, Kk, Ll, Mm, Nn, Oo, Pp, Rr, Ss, Ss (ша), Tt, Uu, Vv, Хх (хер), Чч (черв), Цц (ща), Zz, Ƶƶ (живете), Ъъ (ер), Ьь (ерь), Уу (еры), Яя, Ŋ ŋ (ю).
+In 1845, a Russian Latin alphabet that excluded digraphs and diacritics was suggested by V. Belinsky: Aa, Bb, Cc, Dd, Ee, Ff, Gg, Hh, Ii, Jj, Kk, Ll, Mm, Nn, Oo, Pp, Rr, Ss, Ꞩꞩ, Tt, Uu, Vv, Хх, Чч, Цц, Zz, Ƶƶ, Ъъ, Ьь, Уу, Яя, Ŋŋ.

-In 1862, Julian Kotkowskit suggested in a pamphlet that all Slavs use the Polish alphabet.
+In 1862, Julian Kotkowski suggested in a pamphlet that all Slavs use the Polish alphabet.

 In 1871, Zasyadko proposed his Latin project.

 Soviet project

-In 1919, the Scientific Department of the People's Commissariat, not without the participation of People's Commissar AV Lunacharsky, spoke "... about the desirability of introducing the Latin font for all nationalities inhabiting the territory of the Republic ... which is a logical step on the path to which Russia has already entered, adopting a new calendar style and metric system of weights and measures.
+In 1919, the Scientific Department of the People's Commissariat, not without the participation of People's Commissar A. V. Lunacharsky, spoke "... about the desirability of introducing the Latin font for all nationalities inhabiting the territory of the Republic ... which is a logical step on the path to which Russia has already entered, adopting a new calendar style and metric system of weights and measures.
 This would be the completion of the alphabetic reform, once performed by Peter I, and would be in connection with the last orthographic reform.

 In the 1920s and 1930s, a wave of Latinization of the writing of non-Russian peoples swept across the country, and Cyrillic was reduced to the absolute.
 The territory of the USSR, where the Cyrillic alphabet (Russian) was used, was already a kind of wedge, because Latin was used in the north and east of Siberia (Komi, Yakutia).
 In the south of the country (Central Asia), Latin was also used.
-The same in the Volga region (Tatar ASSR) and other regions (Caucasus).
+The same in the Volga region (Tatar and Bashkir ASSR) and other regions (Caucasus).

-In 1929, the People's Commissariat of Education of the RSFSR formed a commission to develop the question of the Latinization of the Russian alphabet, headed by Professor NF Yakovlev and with the participation of linguists, bibliologists, and printing engineers.
+In 1929, the People's Commissariat of Education of the RSFSR formed a commission to develop the question of the Latinization of the Russian alphabet, headed by Professor N. F. Yakovlev and with the participation of linguists, bibliologists, and printing engineers.
 In total, the commission included 13 people, including: